tpilvelis-gw/tomas-pilvelis-development-lead-application/wardley_map.md

 ## Start Again
-At this point I had then added 3 more components however I believed it didn't reflect my story.
+At this point I had then added 3 more components.
+I believed it didn't reflect my story well.
 So I reverted to Wardleys approach of developing a value chain first.
-I realised it does not have to make sense right away to solve the problem becuase if you can tell the story now to how you would solve the problem by strategy then it's okay.
+I understood it does not have to make sense first time round to solve the problem.
+I view the purpose of mapping to tell your current story, and then depict how you would solve the problem by strategy and mapping.

 ### Phase 2 - Map out Value Chain Position
 ![](maps/map3.png)